 Saving for a Home Deposit – Create a Budget!

-Having reviewed your spending, the next step is to create a monthly budget – a great tool for this purpose is ASIC’s free, Smart Money Budget Planner
+Having reviewed your spending, the next step is to create a monthly budget – a great tool for this purpose is the Money Smart, Smart Money Budget Planner.

 One feature we really like with this App is the ability to categorise your spending between “Needs” and “Wants”.

 Whilst creating a budget and tracking your spending takes work, it will make you more attractive as a borrower when the time comes to apply for your home loan.